Venom War: Main plot

 At Grand Garden Arena, wrestler Symbiote Smith issues a challenge to the Unlimited Class Wrestling Federation, with Crusher Hogan and Doc Sawbones serving as commentators.
 However, the match is disrupted when Eddie arrives and battles Smith.
 Eddie declares that the ring is now under the control of the Kings in Black, and that he will only relinquish control if they give him Dylan and Venom.
 Meanwhile, Dylan tries to connect with Venom while telling his future counterpart about his contact with the Eventuality.
 After his future counterpart fades away, Toxin approaches Dylan and tells him of the events at Grand Garden Arena; Bedlam, Tyro, and Wilde have bested Paladin and his mercenaries.
-At Alchemax, Liz holds an emergency meeting with Carlton Drake and Meridius regarding Eddie and learns of Chemical K-43, which is toxic to symbiotes.
+At Alchemax, Liz Allan holds an emergency meeting with Carlton Drake and Meridius regarding Eddie and learns of Chemical K-43, which is toxic to symbiotes.
 Meanwhile, Peter talks to Venom, who explains that Eddie and Dylan are better off without him.
-Outside Grand Garden Arena, Eddie battles Paladin and her crew before confronting Spider-Man and Venom.
-After escaping from Alchemax, a horse bonded with a copy of the Venom symbiote thinks about "The Book of Simulacra and Simulation" as it compares the stages of simulacrums while on a rampage.
+Outside Grand Garden Arena, Eddie battles Paladin and his crew before confronting Spider-Man and Venom.

 Meanwhile, Meridius and Carlton Drake use the K-Chemical to create zombified symbiotes, dubbed "zombiotes".
-Meridius infects Drake with a zombiote and fends off Liz Allan's Misery form before being approached by the Carnage symbiote, who had parted ways with Cletus Kasady's clone after a falling-out.
+Meridius infects Drake with a zombiote and fends off Liz Allan before being approached by the Carnage symbiote, who had parted ways with Cletus Kasady's clone after a falling-out.
 At Grand Garden Arena, Eddie fuses with Bedlam, who devours Tyro and Wilde.
 Dylan similarly bonds with Sleeper and Flexo to battle him as the Prince in Black.
-Meanwhile, the Venom Horse disrupts a performance at the Metropolitan Opera House while thinking about Scott McCloud and his understanding of comics.